 Interactivity

 Sigma uses iframe(s) to embed Sigma content.
-An iframes are HTML elements that renders external content (in this case, a Sigma embed) in a browser.
+An iframe is an HTML element that renders external content (in this case, a Sigma embed) in a browser.

 To tell the iframe what to render, you will need to pass it a URL.